lindseydiloreto/craft-codeblock/README.md

-# Code Block plugin template for Craft CMS
+# Code Block plugin for Craft CMS

 _A simple field type for code samples_